jroimartin/orujo/README.md

 ## Routes and Pipes

-Some of the first questions that come to my mind are the following:
+Some of the first questions that maybe come to your mind are:

 * How can I define a route?
 * How can I link several actions/middlewares with a route?